ronsala/wordwise/NOTES.md

-A quiz game for one or more players.
+A quiz game.
 Challenge your vocabulary by choosing the correct definition from a list.

+Ideas for expansion:

+-- 2/multi player mode
+-- Allowing user to chose among word lists
+-- Reverse mode (get a definition and choose the word) -- Provide only definitions of same part of speech as word

+**Basic Interface:**

+Welcome to Wordwise!
+Get ready to test your word wisdom!

+What does #{@word} mean?

+A) definition A
+B) definition B
+C) definition C
+D) definition D

+[User inputs guess.]

+"Correct!" or "Incorrect!".
+Correct answer: #{fullEntry}"

+"Type a word from the definition to define it, Enter for next question, or Q to quit."

+On Q, user given percent of questions correct.

 Icebox:

 Make word entry url accessible for more info.

-Interface:
+**Potential Enhanced Interface:**

 Welcome to Wordwise!
 Get ready to test your word wisdom!